vominhtri231/Notes/Java/Standards/JPA/Mapping in entities.md

 ## Intro
-Entities could be mapped via mappping.xml or annotation.
+Entities could be mapped via mapping.xml or annotation.
 The entity class must obey Java Bean Standard which is a serializable class, has default constructor and setter & getter methods to initialize he attributes.

 ## Base annotation